 Please find below sample keynotes and workshops Ken has delivered to a variety of audiences.
 Content is continuously developed based upon needs of the client, audience, and event.
 Please feel free to get in contact with Ken if you have any questions or inquiries about the work below.

 We have a startling level of accessibility to information and resources.
 Today’s learner is not only conditioned for immediate feedback, in many cases the desire for immediate results is expected.
+Adding to all of this is the competition for attention, The Attention Economy.
 As a result, one of the more significant challenges we face is to appropriately engage and connect with today’s learner.
 When it comes to technology and digital resources, many of these forms of engagement can occur at varying lengths of time from seconds to semesters.
 Whether it be teaching, learning, or creating, we have a plethora of resources available, literally at our fingertips.
 During this interactive keynote we will explore ways in which these resources can foster increasing degrees of engagement from a teaching, learning, and creating perspective.

 iInspiration, iMotivation, and Technology

 Technology in its current state provides us with immediate access to information as well publication of our own original works.
 This poses both a challenge and a solution in Education.
 This session will take a closer look at how we can leverage our use of technology to facilitate higher levels of Intrinsic Inspiration and Motivation in both teaching and learning.
 The keynote will include interactivity with the audience, so all participants will be able to develop, identify, and share effective strategies to increase Inspiration and Motivation in teaching and learning through the use of technology.